NUM-Forschungsdatenplattform/num-ops-guide/README.md

 After the deployment:
 - check the configMap `bundele-xml` and restart Fhir server and BPEs
-- checl logs of Fhir server and BPEs
+- check logs of Fhir server and BPEs

 ### Ping Pong Test